cobalthq/cobalt-api-docs/versions/v2/content/api-versions.md

 # API Versions

 <aside class="success">
-You are currently viewing the latest version (v2) of Cobalt API.
-If you've integrated with Cobalt API in the past by using the previous version (v1), please visit the <a href="./#changelog">Changelog section</a>.
+You're viewing the documentation for the latest version of the Cobalt API (v2).
+If you've integrated with the Cobalt API in the past using v1, please see the <a href="./#changelog">Changelog</a> to migrate to v2.
 </aside>